 Transfer credit will be awarded for course work without assigning grades or quality points.
 Proficiency credits from other institutions will not be accepted.
 No more than 75% of the credit hours required in a program may be earned by transfer credit.
 If any course is taken for credit after transfer credit has been awarded, and a grade of A, B, C, D or F is earned, it will replace the transfer credit in cumulative GPA calculation.
-A student who must repeat a course may take it at another institution and transfer it to A-B Tech according to the guidelines above.
+A student who must repeat a course may take it at another institution and transfer it to A-B Tech according to the guide-lines above.
 Transfer credit may be awarded for appropriate military courses.
-Transfer credit may be awarded for courses completed at a foreign university; students should contact the International Student Advisor for more information.
+Transfer credit may be awarded for appropriate military should contact the International Student Advisor for more information.
 Credits will be evaluated in the context of the current catalog.